Tahiti Travel Guide

 The volcanic islands are densely forested, with lush tropical vegetation covering them.
 Mt.
 Duff’s downwind side is arid grassland.
 Because of the poor fertility of the soil, the coral islands of the surrounding reef are devoid of species.
 Here, mostly coconut palms survive, which are economically employed for a minor copra output.

 The coral islands’ flora and fauna are confined to birds, insects, and reptiles.
 The wildlife underwater is far more diverse.
 Divers will love the lagoon’s abundance of coral fish.
+If you want to dive deeper into flora and fauna, you can read our guide on Flora and fauna in the Islands of Tahiti.

 What is the best way to get to the Gambier Islands?